Otic Medication Administration

 Procedure Steps

-- Perform hand hygiene and prepare supplies.
+- Perform hand hygiene, don gloves, and prepare supplies with contamination control.

 - Position patient side-lying with affected ear facing upward.